Virginia Automobile Insurance Plan (VAIP)

 Find Cheap Auto Insurance Quotes in Virginia

 In the Commonwealth of Virginia, all drivers must carry auto insurance.
-Since 1945, Virginia has provided the Virginia Automobile Insurance Plan (VAIP) to its high-risk drivers, who have been unable to find auto insurance coverage in the voluntary market.
-Once you receive coverage through the VAIP, you should focus on improving your driving record, which will make you eligible for insurance in the voluntary market and cheaper insurance rates in Virginia.
+Since 1945, Virginia has provided the Virginia Automobile Insurance Plan (VAIP) to its high-risk drivers who have been unable to find auto insurance coverage in the voluntary (mainstream) market.
+Once you receive coverage through the VAIP, you should focus on improving your driving record, which will make you eligible for insurance in the voluntary market and cheaper insurance rates.

 Contents

-Virginia’s Bureau of Insurance created the VAIP to make automobile insurance available to drivers who have vehicles registered with the Virginia DMV — even those that auto insurance companies don't insure voluntarily.
-VAIP functions as a "market of last resort," to assist the remaining high-risk drivers in finding insurers.
+Virginia's Bureau of Insurance created the VAIP to make automobile insurance available to drivers who have a vehicle registered with the Virginia Department of Motor Vehicles but cannot find an auto insurance company to insure them voluntarily.
+The VAIP functions as a "market of last resort," to assist high-risk drivers in finding an insurer.

 VAIP eligibility

-In Virginia, you have to certify on your application that you’ve tried, but failed, to find auto insurance in the voluntary market at least once in the previous 60 days.
+In Virginia, you have to certify on your application that you've tried and failed to find auto insurance in the voluntary market at least once in the previous 60 days.

-Virginia’s Bureau of Insurance recommends that you try several companies because rates and coverages can vary widely.
-However, if you have no luck in the voluntary market, you can apply for assignment through VAIP as long as you:
+Virginia's Bureau of Insurance recommends trying several companies, because rates and coverages can vary.
+However, if you have no luck in the voluntary market, you can apply for insurance through the VAIP as long as you:

-- have a car registered (or about to be registered) in Virginia
+- Have a vehicle registered (or about to be registered) in Virginia

-You may not qualify for insurance through VAIP if:
+You may not qualify for insurance through the VAIP if:

-- you don’t have a valid driver’s license
+- You don't have a valid driver's license or learner's permit

 As soon as the problem is resolved, you may reapply for insurance.